AishwaryaBaluri/AnalyticsByAB/README.md

 # Welcome! 🙋🏻‍♀️ Dive into My Data Analytics Journey.

 Hello!
-I'm Aishwarya, a passionate **Data Analyst👩🏻‍💻** who loves uncovering insights hidden within data.
+I'm Aishwarya, a passionate **Data Analyst 👩🏻‍💻** who loves uncovering insights hidden within data.
 I believe every dataset has a story to tell, and my job is to bring that story to life through analysis and visualization.
 With expertise in Power BI, SQL, Python, and data modeling, I transform raw data into meaningful insights that drive smarter decisions.

 I specialize in building intuitive dashboards, structuring databases, and leveraging business intelligence tools to identify trends and optimize operations.
 This repository is a reflection of my continuous learning and hands-on experience in Data Analytics and Business Intelligence, where I document my projects, skills, and evolving expertise in the field.